mozilla/fx-private-relay/docs/translations.md

 Latin script, written left-to-right.

 > [!WARNING]
 > None of Relay's supported languages use [right-to-left scripts][].
-For other Mozilla
+Other Mozilla
+> projects support right-to-left (RTL) languages.
+They spent significant time and effort
-> projects, it was a challenge to support the first right-to-left (RTL) language.
+> to add the first RTL language.

 To add the first RTL script, developers must educate themselves on [internationalization techniques][].
 Designers will learn RTL conventions.
 Developers examine every webpage,